 Sally Fallon Morell is the author of Nourishing Traditions: The Cookbook that Challenges Politically Correct Nutrition and the Diet Dictocrats (with Mary G. Enig, PhD), a well-researched, thought-provoking guide to traditional foods with a startling message: Animal fats and cholesterol are not villains but vital factors in the diet, necessary for normal growth, proper function of the brain and nervous system, protection from disease and optimum energy levels.
 She joined forces with Enig again to write Eat Fat, Lose Fat, and has authored numerous articles on the subject of diet and health.
 The President of the Weston A. Price Foundation and founder of A Campaign for Real Milk, Sally is also a journalist, chef, nutrition researcher, homemaker, and community activist.
 Her four healthy children were raised on whole foods including butter, cream, eggs and meat.

-Mary G. Enig, PhD is an international expert in lipid biochemistry.
-She has headed a number of studies on the content and effects of trans fatty acids in America and Israel, and has successfully challenged government assertions that dietary animal fat causes cancer and heart disease.
-Recent scientific and media attention on the possible adverse health effects of trans fatty acids has brought increased attention to her work.
+Mary G. Enig, PhD was an international expert in lipid biochemistry.
+She headed a number of studies on the content and effects of trans fatty acids in America and Israel, and successfully challenged government assertions that dietary animal fat causes cancer and heart disease.
+Recent scientific and media attention on the possible adverse health effects of trans fatty acids brought increased attention to her work.

-Now retired, she is a licensed nutritionist, certified by the Certification Board for Nutrition Specialists, a qualified expert witness and nutrition consultant, contributing editor to a number of scientific publications, fellow of the American College of Nutrition and president of the Maryland Nutritionists Association.
-She is the author of over 60 technical papers and presentations.
-She served as vice-president of the Weston A. Price Foundation (WAPF) and scientific editor of Wise Traditions, and is now a board member emeritus of Weston A. Price Foundation.
+She was a licensed nutritionist, certified by the Certification Board for Nutrition Specialists, a qualified expert witness and nutrition consultant, contributing editor to a number of scientific publications, fellow of the American College of Nutrition and president of the Maryland Nutritionists Association.
+She was the author of over 60 technical papers and presentations.
+She served as vice-president and board member of the Weston A. Price Foundation (WAPF) and scientific editor of Wise Traditions, the Foundation’s quarterly journal.
 She is the author of Know Your Fats: The Complete Primer for Understanding the Nutrition of Fats, Oils, and Cholesterol and Eat Fat Lose Fat (with Sally Fallon Morell) and co-author of the bestselling cookbook Nourishing Traditions.
-She is the mother of three healthy children brought up on whole foods including butter, cream, eggs and meat.
+Her three healthy children were brought up on whole foods including butter, cream, eggs and meat.